Hyperbolic Radial Spanning Tree: Proof of Theorem

-this proves the first part of Proposition \ref{Prop:cylinder}.
-The second part be deduced from the first part by applying the dilation $(x,y) \mapsto (e^ax,e^ay)$ (which is an isometry of $(H,ds^2)$).
+where we used Proposition \ref{Prop:globalfluct} with $r_0=h$, $A=2^{m+1}$.
+The constant $C_{\fluct}>0$ appears in Proposition \ref{Prop:globalfluct} and depends only on $p$.
+Thus, for some $p>d$, The right hand side converges to 1 when $n\to \infty$, and this proves the first part of Proposition \ref{Prop:cylinder}.
+The second part be deduced from the first part by applying the dilation $(x,y) \mapsto (e^ax,e^ay)$, which is an isometry of $(H,ds^2)$.} \end{proof}

-\begin{proof}[Proof of Lemma \ref{Lem:geomlemma}] Let $A,a,h \ge 0$, and let $z=(x,y) \in \Vois(A,h)$.
-Considering the totally geodesic plane containing $I_\infty,z$ and $O(h)$ (represented by a half-plane in $H$), it is possible to suppose $d=1$ without loss of generality.
-We apply the distance and angle formulas in $(H,ds^2)$ (Propositions \ref{Prop:distformula} and \ref{Prop:angleformula}).
+\begin{proof}[Proof of Lemma \ref{Lem:geomlemma}] Let $A,a \ge 0$ be fixed.
+For $h\geq 0$, let $z=(x,y) \in \Vois(A,h)$.
+Considering the totally geodesic plane containing $I_\infty,z$ and $O(h)$ (represented by a half-plane in $H$), it is possible to suppose $d=1$ without loss of generality. \dave{We apply the distance and angle formulas in $(H,ds^2)$ (see e.g. \cite[Proposition 2.1]{HyperbolicDSF}). \\